alshedivat/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Computer Science student at Cornell University with interests in cryptos, stocks, systems, and machine learning.
+I am a software engineer with professional interets in trading and finance.

+In my spare time I like to play various sports, and my favorites ones are basketball, snowboarding, and bouldering.
+Had some previous endeavors towards novel writing in Mandarin.
+It turned out to be kinda cheesy.
+If you'd like to take a look of my writing, please DM me and I would very much like to consider mailing you a free paperback version of my only work so far.
+You don't need to buy it [here](https://store.showwe.tw/books.aspx?b=129215).

 Please feel free to connect with me on LinkedIn or shoot me an email for future collabs on [side projects](https://github.com/cliu0013), [hackathons](https://devpost.com/cl2373), or [other endeavors](https://opensea.io/collection/cryptokitties).
 I speak Mandarin and English.
+Cheers!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.